 There are times when you want users to be able to register to your website.
-This is helpful for eCommerce, learning platforms, membership sites, and more.
+This is helpful for eCommerce, LMS plugins, membership sites, and more.

 You can allow users to register and set the default user role for them.
 In the dashboard menu, go to Settings > General.
 Check the box labeled Anyone can register.
 Under this is a dropdown box where you can choose the default role that will be assigned to all new users.